Patrick Bergin: Charity work

-In 1993, Bergin bought an old church in Tipperary and converted it into a poetry centre.
+In 1993, Bergin bought an old church in County Tipperary and converted it into a poetry centre.
 He explained: "I've recently come to feel I can encourage children and teenagers with their writing.
 I'm continually giving groups money to make videos, but I insist that they have a good script.
 I do it because it makes the difference between them doing a video or not.
 It doesn't cost a lot, and it gives kids an incredible boost of confidence."
 In 1998, in response to the murder of a 14-year-old Tallaght boy, Ben Smyth, Bergin helped to establish a special fund to sponsor young children from Tallaght.

 Personal life

-At a wedding in the early 1980s, Bergin met his future wife, Paula Frazier, a British woman of Afro-Caribbean descent.
+At a wedding in the early 1980s, Bergin met his future wife, Paula Frazier.
 They married in Trinidad and Tobago in 1992.
-They have a daughter, Tatiana (Tia).
+They have a daughter.
 After their divorce, Bergin began dating Helen Goldin.